Mega Man X: Animation

 In Maverick Hunter X, the player can unlock an OVA called The Day of Sigma that details the events leading up to the first level, including Sigma turning Maverick; it was produced by Xebec (who also produced MegaMan NT Warrior and Mega Man Star Force) and later included in the Legacy Collection.
-Characters from the X series also appeared in the Mega Man animated series in the episode "Mega X", which was a pitch at an X cartoon that never got off the ground.
+Characters from the X series also appeared in the Mega Man animated series in the episode "Mega X", which was a pitch at an X series that never got off the ground.

 Print media

 Several tie-in manga adaptations have been released, mainly serialized in Kodansha's children's magazine Comic BomBom, its quarterly special issues and its sister magazine Deluxe BomBom.
 An adaptation of the first four games in the series by Yoshihiro Iwamoto ran from 1994 to 1998 and was collected into 12 volumes.
 An original story featuring elements from the first Mega Man X game called Irregular Hunter Rockman X by Shigeto Ikehara ran from 1994 to 1995 and was collected into two volumes.
 The magazine also published several one-shots, including one based on the Mega Mission carddass series by Hitoshi Ariga and an original self-contained story called Team X Shutsujin seyo!! by Daisuke Inoue.
 Yoshihiro wrote an alternative ending to Mega Man X5 in 2018.

 The character of X appeared in the obscure Brazilian comic Novas Aventuras de Mega Man (translated as The New Adventures of Mega Man), where he is Classic Mega Man and Roll's younger brother; the comic rather notoriously implies that all three characters are attracted to each other in a sexual manner.
 Similarly, the fourth and final issue of the Dreamwave Productions comic series included a short story with Mega Man X at the end of the issue, where X travels back in time to get help from Classic Mega Man and Dr. Light; the intention was to publish a comic based on Mega Man X, however Dreamwave shut down before any issues were released.

 Characters from Mega Man X appeared twice in the Archie Comics series; the first time was during the Dawn of X arc, and the second time was during the Sonic the Hedgehog crossover Sonic and Mega Man 2: Worlds Unite.
 Writers noted that prior to his introduction, many fans sent them messages expressing a desire to see X portrayed as a darker character.
 They decided not to start with the Command Mission incarnation, which depicted X as more of a leader.

+In 2025, Cardsmiths, a cryptocurrency and trading card company, created an officially licensed Mega Man X themed trading card set featuring characters from the games.
+One Collector's Pack contains two packs with five cards in each pack.
+The set was going to feature rare "Cryptocurrency Redemption Cards" but due to negative backlash they were removed before the set released.